-The terminal building at Stockholm Skavsta is capable of handling 3 million passengers a year, and is designed for further expansion.
-The terminal provides retail shops, restaurants, currency exchange, rental cars and business lounge etc to our passengers and visitors.
+The terminal building at Stockholm Skavsta Airport is capable of handling 3 million passengers a year, and is designed for further expansion.
+The terminal provides retail shops, restaurants, currency exchange, rental cars, business lounge etc to our passengers and visitors.

 More than 40 companies operate within in our business park, offering great opportunities and expansion possibilities.
 The airport hotel, owned and runned by Connect Hotels, is situated just 100 m from the terminal building.

 The airport is a owned by the Swedish real-estate company, Arlandastad Group, with 90.1 % of the shares and the municipality of Nyköping owns 9.9 % of the shares.

 - 27% of Sweden’s population, 2.4 million, live within Stockholm Skavsta’s catchment area (a 100 km radius).